Cold Water (song): Remix

 The official remix of "Cold Water" features a newly additional verse and replaces Bieber's second verse and the first half of Bieber's second pre-chorus by rapper Gucci Mane.
 It was first mentioned by both Bieber and Mane through social media.
 Diplo premiered the remix during Brunch Bounce at Elvis Guesthouse in New York City on July 22, 2016, the same day the original version was released.
 It was later released online on August 12, 2016.
 Mane's verse replaces Bieber's second verse and the first half of Bieber's second pre-chorus, while the rest of the song remains the same as the original version.

 Composition

 "Cold Water", a mid-tempo song, includes dancehall and Euro club music influences, while featuring "vibrant electronic chords and coastal beats [with] a hook-heavy pop influence" and acoustic guitars.
 Jacob Stolworthy of The Independent noted similarities between the song and Bieber's "Love Yourself", which was also written by Bieber, Blanco and Sheeran.

-The song is written in the key of A major with a common time tempo of 93 beats per minute.
-The vocals span from E_{3} to G♯_{5} in the song with a chord progression of F♯mAC♯mD.